 This webinar, held on Wednesday, December 12, explored how opioid or other substance use disorders impact SOAR-assisted SSI/SSDI applicants.

 This webinar, held on Wednesday, October 24, was presented by the SAMHSA SOAR TA Center in partnership with the SAMHSA GAINS Center.
 We explored how SOAR implementation in criminal justice settings can be a strong reentry tool to increase housing stability and promote post-release success.

 The second webinar in our "Completing Quality SOAR Applications" series was held on June 27, 2018 and focused on how to optimize medical records collection and approach SSA’s Listings of Impairments for expediting your SOAR claim.

 Providing accurate work history information is absolutely vital to include in all SOAR applications.
 SSA uses this information to determine if the applicant is able to return to past work, or perform other work in the national economy.
 This webinar, the first in our "Completing Quality SOAR Applications" series, was held on April 25, 2018, and addressed strategies for obtaining accurate work history information.

-On this webinar, to be held on February 27, the SAMHSA SOAR TA Center will present its 2017 Outcomes and highlight incredible successes from across the country.
+On this webinar, held on February 27, the SAMHSA SOAR TA Center presented its 2017 Outcomes and highlighted incredible successes from across the country.